Sichuan Hot and Spicy Beef (Xiangla Feiniu, 香辣肥牛)

 “This is the only dish that’s spicy enough for girls’ night,” said my 15-year-old daughter, Fongchong, as she dove into Hot and Spicy Beef.

 She may be right.
 Though I’ll be working hard in this blog to disabuse readers of the notion that all Sichuan food is spicy, some dishes are indeed fiery.
 And out of all the spicy Sichuan dishes I regularly cook, this one is the spiciest.
 As a result, we generally save it for Wednesday nights, when Dad is out hosting his live/radio music show and it’s just Fongchong and I for dinner.
-Dad actually likes spicy food, but he’s not into killer, painful spicy food like we are.
+Dad actually likes spicy food, but he’s not into killer spicy food like we are.
 So we snicker as we eat it, picturing Dad with his mouth on fire while we enjoy the burn.

 If you love Sichuan’s spicy beef, try my Mala Beef Jerky (Mala Niurougan) recipe inspired by Houston’s Mala Sichuan Bistro!